khawajafarooq/ProgressMeter/README.md

 [![Platform](https://img.shields.io/cocoapods/p/ProgressMeter.svg?style=flat)](http://cocoapods.org/pods/ProgressMeter)

 ## Description
-Displaying the progress in a meter like control. `ProgressMeter` lets you create your custom annotations that displays above meter.
+Displaying the progress in a meter like control. `ProgressMeter` lets you create your custom annotations that display above the meter.
 So, it's not just an ordinary progress bar, it gives the better visual when chasing a target. 💯

 ## Use Cases